Sequentially Auditing Differential Privacy: Sequential Auditing

 \begin{theorem} (Improvement of \cite{2024DPAuditorium} Theorem 4.13) Let $\mathcal{H}$ be a reproducing kernel Hilbert space with domain $\mathcal{X}$ and kernel $K(\cdot,\cdot)$ such that $0\leq K(x,y) \leq 1$ for all $x,y\in \mathcal{X}$.
 If mechanism $\A$ is $(\epsilon, \delta)$-DP, then for any $S \sim S'$,

-\end{theorem} \Cref{thm:MMDimproved} offers a uniform improvement over of \cite[Theorem 4.13]{2024DPAuditorium} and provides a strict improvement for any $\eps>0$.
+\end{theorem} \Cref{thm:MMDimproved} offers a strict improvement over \cite[Theorem 4.13]{2024DPAuditorium}.
 Further, the new bound has the nice property of not becoming vacuous as $\eps$ increases.
-In fact, it approaches $\sqrt{2}$ as $\varepsilon \to \infty$, whereas the previous bound grows to infinity with $e^{\eps}$.
+In fact, it approaches $\sqrt{2}$ as $\varepsilon \to \infty$, while the previous bound grows to infinity with $e^{\eps}$.

 \Cref{thm:MMDimproved} implies that if ${\MMD(\A(S), \A(S')) > \sqrt{2}\left(1-\frac{2(1-\delta)}{1+e^\eps}\right)}$, then $\A$ cannot be private.
 In light of this, we will focus on the following test, which is based on the MMD instead of the Hockey-Stick divergence.